mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - **Azure Storage** (storage accounts)
     - a core Azure service that allows you to store data in BLOB containers, file shares & tables (key-value storage for apps that need to r/w values quickly)
     - data engineers use azure storage to host data lakes using special BLOB storage with hierarchical namespace that enables files to be organized folders in a distr file system
-- **Azure Data Factory**
-    - can build/define & schedule data pipelines to transfer & transform data
-    - can integrate with other Azure services, used by data engineers to ETL
-- **Azure Synapse Analytics**
-    - comprehensive, unified data anlytics solution that provides a single service interface for:
-        - pipelines using data factory tech
-        - SQL db engine for DW workloads
-        - Apache Spark (java, scala, python & sql)
-        - Azure Synapes data explorer: High Perf data anlytics optimized for RT log queries and telemtry data using Kusto Query Language (KQL)
-- **Azure Databricks**
-    - Azure integrated version of Databricks platform which combines apache spark data processing, with SQL db semantics and an integrated management interface to enable large-scale data analytics
-    - used by data eng for analytical data stores for data scientists & allows data analysts to use their notebook to visualize and do basic queries
-- **Azure HDInsight** (Apache ecosystem - hadoop, spark, HBase & Kafka)
-    - provides azure hosted clusters for apache OSS data processing tech
-    - Apache Spark: distr data processing system
-    - Apache Hadoop: distr system that uses MapReduce to process large volumes of data efficiently across multiple cluster nodes - can be written in Java or through Hive SQL API
-    - Apache HBase - OSS for NoSQL data storage & queries
-    - Apache Kafka - message broker for data stream processing
-    - primarily used by data engineers to support large analytics workloads using a variety of Apache software
-- **Azure Stream Analytics**
-    - RT streaming engine that catpures stream of data from an input, applies a query to extract & manipulate data from the stream & writes output for analysis or further processing
-    - Data Eng can use this into data archs that capture streaming data for ingestion or RT visuals/reports
-- **Azure Data Explorer**
-    - stand alone service that offers same high perf queries of log & telemetry data as Azure synapse data explorer
-    - can be used by analysts to query & analyze data that includes timestamps...
-- **Microsoft Purview**
-    - enterprise-wide data govn and discoverability
-    - creat a *MAP* of data and track data lineage across multiple data sources & systems enabling trustworthy data for analysis & reporting
-    - Data Eng used to enforce data govn across enterprise and ensure integrity of data
-- **Microsoft Power BI**
-    - platform for analytical data modeling and reporting used by data anlysts to create & share interactive data visualizations & reports
-    - can be created through desktop app, and published through web reports and even Mobile

 # Explore Relational Data in Azure